 Worthy of more than a day trip, why not treat yourself and the kids to a stay at the Crowne Plaza Terrigal Pacific?
 A great school holiday base, we have interconnected rooms, a heated pool, evening entertainment at our Kids Zone and some of the best family-friendly activities on the Central Coast right on our doorstep.

-1 – Cruise along the Central Coast’s lagoons & waterways or tackle Central Coast Aqua Park’s epic inflatable obstacle course
+Cruise along the Central Coast’s lagoons & waterways or tackle Central Coast Aqua Park’s epic inflatable obstacle course (summer only)

 We’re not sure there’s any better way to spend a nice sunny day out with the family than by cruising along the Central Coast’s waterways and lagoons in a pedalo or a SUP.
 Take your pick of Terrigal Paddle Boats or Aquafun at Avoca Lake, and maybe bring a picnic and a frisbee for some post-paddling shenanigans.